![]() |

 --client <cap_name>

---device <UUID | SN:n<NAMESPACE_ID>>
+--device <UUID | <SN>:n<NAMESPACE_ID>>

-option followed by a colon, letter 'n' and the identifier of the requested NVMe namespace.
+This option denotes the partition UUID or serial number of the preceding client option followed by a colon, letter 'n' and the identifier of the requested NVMe namespace.

 --ds-max <max>